SevenShepherd/SevenShepherd.github.io/_posts/2022-11-08-true-christian.markdown

 <!-- the former leads to a lifestyle of practicing sin and the latter leads to soteriological sanctification. -->

 <div class="mt">CONTENT</div>

-In this article we examine the difference between lip service (Tit 1:16; Is 29:13; Mt 15:8) and justification.
-One path leads to the practice of sin (1Jn 3:9-10) and the other to soteriological sanctification (Phil 2:12).

 - I. Do Christians Practice Sin?
 - II.
 How The Bible Defines Sin